syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 {% endtabs %}

 ## Visible resource count
-You can customize the number of visible resources in the current view using the ‘visibleResourceCount’ property of ‘resourceViewSettings’ in the ‘SfCalendar.’
+You can customize the number of visible resources in the current view using the [visibleResourceCount](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/ResourceViewSettings/visibleResourceCount.html) property of [resourceViewSettings](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/resourceViewSettings.html) in the [SfCalendar](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar-class.html).
 By default, the value of this property is set to ‘-1.’

 {% tabs %}
 {% highlight Dart %}